pabtomas/flagbox/CONTRIBUTING.md

 ## Security

-If you think you have found a **security issue**, please do not mention it in this repository.
-Instead, send an email to pabtomas@protonmail.com with as many details as possible so it can be handled confidential.
+If you think you have found a **security issue**, open an issue and please do not mention details in this repository.
+I will give you an email adress to send as many details as possible so it can be handled confidential.

 ## Bug Reports and Feature Requests